 - 1. Select Authentication > Auth.
 Servers. - 2.
 Select the local authentication server to which you want to add a user account. - 3.
 Click the Users tab. - 4.
 Click New to display the configuration page. - 5.
-Complete the configuration as described in Table 37. - 6.
+Complete the configuration as described in Table 38. - 6.
 Save the configuration.

-Figure 365 User Account Configuration Page
+Figure 308 User Account Configuration Page

-Table 37 User Account Configuration Settings
+Table 38 User Account Configuration Settings

-Settings Guidelines

-Username Do not include "~~" in a username.
+Settings Guidelines Username Do not include "~~" in a username.
 Note: You cannot change a username after you create the account.
 Full Name Specify the user's full name.
 Password Specify a password.
 Make sure that the password you enter conforms to the password options specified on the local authentication server configuration page.

-Settings Guidelines Confirm password Confirm the password.
+Confirm password Confirm the password.
 Start Time (Optional) Specify a start and end time for the account.
 End Time The system process that deletes expired user accounts runs every 10 minutes.
 There might be a delay of some minutes before the account is purged.
 Even if the system time or date is moved ahead past the expiration time, the account could still be valid until the purge process runs.
 One-time user accounts are not deleted by the purge process; they are deleted immediately after the user exits.
-Company Name Host or Sponsor (Optional) Specify the host or sponsor-for example, the person at your company who requested that you create the account.
+Company Name (Optional) Specify the company with which the user is associated.
+Host or Sponsor (Optional) Specify the host or sponsor-for example, the person at your company who requested that you create the account.
 One-time use Select this option to limit the user to one log in.
 After one successful log in, the user's log in state is set to disabled, and the user receives an error message when attempting subsequent sign-ins.
 However, you can manually reset this option to allow the same user to log in again.
 If you do not select this option, the user account is subject to the specified start and end time for the account.
 Enabled Select this check box if it is not already selected.
 If the one-time use option has been implemented, this option is listed as Disabled after the user has logged in successfully.
 If a permanent or one-time user is logged in and you disable this option, the user is immediately logged out of the system and receives an error message.
 Require user to Select this option to force users to change their passwords at the next log in. change password Note: If you force the user to change passwords, you must also enable the local authentication password management options.
 Custom Attributes Select the custom attribute created and specify the value.
+Radius Return Attributes from the dictionaries is pre-populated to the Server Catalog of Local Auth server so that they are available under the custom attributes for a specific user.